AutherOrg/auther-api/README.md

 ````
 yarn install
 cp .env.example .env
-cp src/seeders/1_users.seed.js.example src/seeders/1_users.seed.js
 ````

 *If you don't have yarn, you can use npm instead.*

-Edit .env to set your credentials and src/seeders/1_users.seed.js to set the administrator account.
-For PASSPORT_SECRET you can use this generator ofr instance: https://codepen.io/corenominal/pen/rxOmMJ
+Edit .env to set your credentials, the administrator account and other settings.
+For PASSPORT_SECRET you can use this generator for instance: https://codepen.io/corenominal/pen/rxOmMJ

 Init the database: